 Collect before the 'nutlets' start to fall apart.
 Seeds are ready for collection when they turn brown.
 Cut the 'nutlet' off the stem and put it into your collection bag.
-Gentle smashing will release the seed.

 Chamaecrista fasciculata, partridge pea

 Seeds ripen in pods.
 Pods turn from green to brown when they are ready for harvest.
 Spilt open some of the pods in the field to see if the seeds are brown and plump.
 If the seeds are still green they are not ready.
 It's easiest to collect several pods and put them in your collection bag.
 When indoors, peel the pods to release the seeds.